 A coworking space is an office that exists for the purpose of housing independent workers or workers from different companies in need of flexible office space.

 The key points here are a.)
-The goal of the coworking space itself is to profit on the workers using the space and b.) the workers within the space are working independently of one another.
+The goal of the coworking space itself is to profit on the workers using the space and b.) the people who share the space are working independently of one another.

-In a coworking environment it is possible that every person in the space may be working independently from anyone else and may have completely different priorities and timelines.
-In fact it is quite possible to see new people each day in a coworking space.
+In a coworking environment it is possible that every person using a desk in the space may be working independently from anyone else and may have completely different priorities and timelines.
+In fact, it is quite possible to see new people each day in a coworking space.
+In addition to desks, coworking spaces offer their members office support and access to a variety of services, facilities, and amenities that can range from unlimited free coffee to exercise rooms on site.

 → Shared office space, although similar in concept to a coworking space, is defined differently as: